 A Fact sheet provides an overview of the issues and recommendations for action.
 A Working Paper provides analysis for each province and steps needed to fully implement the workplace-related provisions in Convention on the Rights of the Child, ILO 138, and ILO 182.

 This is the first in a series of updates the CCRC is doing in 2017 to follow up on Canada’s last review under the Convention and prepare for the next review in 2018.

 The Senate will begin debate on Bill S-206 this week.
-The bill, sponsored by Senator Murray Sinclair and Senator Jim Munson, will repeal Section 43 of the Criminal Code.
+The bill, sponsored by Senator Murray Sinclair, will repeal Section 43 of the Criminal Code.
 It will protect the right of every child, as well as every adult, to not be hit by anyone.
 It is an important step in implementation of children’s right to be free from all forms of violence, as provided in Article 19 of the Convention on the Rights of Children.

 The CCRC Open Letter to Senate on Bill S-206 addresses a number of the issues involved and the importance of this step for children’s rights in Canada.